Puto (Filipino Steamed Cakes)

 Milk, Powdered milk: Puto is known for its mellow sweetness and milky flavor.
 My family likes to use a combination of both fresh milk and powdered to give our cake added richness and an intense milk taste.

-Sugar: To give the cake some sweetness.
+Sugar: To give the cake sweetness.

 Unsalted butter: Butter provides an added richness and keeps the Puto light and tender.